gshau/TheAstroImagingPlanner/README.md

         volumes:
             # path to the config files - tailor this path to your circumstances
             - /Volumes/Users/gshau/Dropbox/AstroPlanner/dash_app/conf:/app/conf
-            # your data path - tailor this path to your circumstances
+            # your DATA_DIR - tailor this path to your circumstances
             - /Volumes/Users/gshau/Dropbox/AstroBox/data:/data:ro
             # your roboclip path - tailor this path to your circumstances
             - /Volumes/Users/gshau/Dropbox/AstroBox/roboclip:/roboclip:ro
 ```
-The directory structure after the defined data path is assumed to be of the form provided by Voyager if the date is specified as a subdirectory for each target, more explicitly, it is of the form: `{target_name}/{date}/{fits_files}`.
+The directory structure after the defined data path is assumed to be of the form provided by Voyager if the date is specified as a subdirectory for each target, more explicitly, it is of the form: `{target_name}/*/{fits_files}`.
 This default can be altered to accommodate other scenarios by editing the `fits_file_patterns` entry in `config.yml`

 To start the app, run the following, it will download the docker image, `gshau/astroimaging-planner`, from the docker repository.
 It's about 1GB in size.
 ```